-The Triple Crown Trail Project is one hiker achieving a monumental goal, but it is also much more.
-This project truly embodies the paradigm that age is just a number, and that aging can be just another part of the way we manage our health.
+The Triple Crown event aka ‘I Hike With Mike’ is hosted and sponsored by GCHH.
 Our volunteer hikers will complete the Triple Crown Trail Project in one calendar year.
 The intention of this project is to involve as many 50+ year old individuals as possible in the support and successful completion of this mission.
+This project truly embodies the paradigm that age is just a number, and that aging can be just another part of the way we manage our health.
 One person hiking the Triple Crown can inspire thousands.
 A group of 50+ hikers and supporters coming together as a team of ‘Age Disrupters’ for the first ever Triple Crown Relay/Team Completion should inspire every person over 50 to become age disrupters themselves, and forever ‘Disrupt the Aging Models’”.

 The entire vision of this project revolves around senior participation.
 It’s about creating greater awareness that age is only a number, and that number equals experience and talent across literally every career, skill-set or hobby.
 Many Hikers, Private Pilots, Drone Enthusiasts, Medical and other Professionals from every industry are 50+ years old.
 Our mission is to involve as many of them as possible to be a part of this adventure.